View regular version View for small screens (PDA) View print version

 Isabelle had no ready answer.

-Days turned into weeks, and before long Isabelle lost track of time.
 Whenever she could get away with it, she avoided taking the pills they gave her.
 They made her tired and apathetic, and sometimes her stomach was a roiling mass of protest.

 Her therapy did not go well, since she refused to give in and tell Gail what she wanted to hear, that there was no dark haired-blue-eyed warrior woman keeping her company.